ephf/FLLW/README.md

 # FLLW <img src="fllw.png" width=25>

+###### Welcome to FLLW 👋

-👋 FLLW is an auto-run package for spwn! whenever you save a `.spwn` file, the program will close Geometry Dash, compile the designated file (using spwn), and run Geometry Dash.
+FLLW is an auto-run package for spwn! whenever you save a `.spwn` file, the program will close Geometry Dash, compile the designated file (using spwn), and run Geometry Dash.

+###### Support ⛔

-⛔ since this is a `.exe` file, it will only work on windows.
+Since this is a `.exe` file, it will only work on windows.
+A mac build is currently being made 👷

 # run FLLW